lars-chen/rl-blog/_posts/2023-03-28-learning-barrier-certificates.md

 > **Figure 5.** CRABS agent visualized in Double Inverted Pendulum over the first few training epochs.

+What we see in **Figure 5.** may be that it is attempting to learn this area of maximum reward.
+However, instead of learning the threshold where it is safe to bend its poles, in some trajectories the agent gets stuck perpetually spinning the top pole.
+This could be due to the fact that we did not fine tune the set of safe and unsafe states.

 #### Hopper with CRABS